PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Reduction of loaded geofences
 During manual testing of the app, it became clear that frontend performance is connected to the number of geofences that are loaded at any given point in time.
 This effect was magnified when multiple geofences with high point counts, like state presets or road geofences, were displayed at once.
-This appears to be a limitation inherent to the _leaflet_ map that cannot be fixed in itself.
+This appears to be a limitation inherent to the Leaflet map that cannot be fixed in itself.
 Instead, the user of the app is given the option to have less geofences shown on the map at once.

 A pagination feature, as described in chapter _Pagination_, splits the total collection of geofences and only displays a portion in the frontend list and map.
 The feature also allows the user to change the number of geofences to be displayed per page, which can be set higher if performance allows it or lowered if otherwise.